questtag/woocommerce-shipday-plugin/trunk/readme.txt

 After installation,add your Shipday API configuration in the plugin to allow your site to send order details to the Shipday dispatch dashoboard.
 You'll find the settings under: WooCommerce > Settings > Shipday

+*Currently we only support businesses with single pickup address.
+Multi-vendor support is coming soon(Send us an email for the support).*

 #### What is Shipday?
 [Shipday](https://www.shipday.com/) is an easy-to-use local delivery management software with driver app and live delivery tracking for customers.